OpenDreamKit/OpenDreamKit.github.io/_posts/2016-09-27-egi-workshop-krakow.md

 - under development

-  - Docker (and other?) containers for backends
+  - docker (and other?) containers for backends

   - SMC installs made user-friendly